bayfield-emulator/bayfield-emulator/readme.md

 - *macOS:* Install via Homebrew `brew install sdl2` or the [**runtime .dmg**](https://www.libsdl.org/download-2.0.php).
 - *Linux:* Install SDL2 via your package manager - `apt install libsdl2-2.0-0` or equivalent.

+Windows also requires three C++ related runtime library files: `libgcc_s_seh-1.dll`, `libstdc++-6.dll` & `libwinpthread-1.dll`.
+There should be no instance where you are without these; prebuilt binaries have them bundled and the packages required to build from source will include them.

 ### Run
 - On Linux, you must pass a ROM's filename as an argument - as a parameter on the command line or by dropping the ROM file onto the executable, if supported.
 - On Windows and macOS, you also have the option of launching the emulator without specifying a ROM, which will cause a file picker to pop up.